 a red reflector at the back, visible for 50 m.

 You can ride a motorised bicycle on all roads and paths, except where bicycles are specifically excluded.

 You do not need to have a driver licence to ride a motorised bicycle.

-have a motor that exceeds 200 watts in total output.
-Power-assistance greater
+cycle must not have a motor that exceeds 200 watts in total output.

-legality of powered scooters, skateboards and bicycles, and miniature motor
+Bulletin explains the legality of powered scooters, skateboards and bicycles,